 - artist or studio

 - in the circle of... or after...

 - country of origin and period.

 The following are unacceptable:

 - treatments such as polishing, later engravings, later patination, re-gilding - marriages, even if the parts are from the same period.

 These Vetting Guidelines are provisional and may therefore be subject to changes.
-The final Vetting Guidelines applicable for TEFAF New York Fall 2019 will be disclosed within a reasonable time prior to the fair.
+September 2019